Curriculum Gaeilgae

 1999-2000?

 Start teaching at the school.
-Eventually teach all levels.
+Eventually I come to teach all levels.

 March 2000

 'Finished' website (in Irish) Comhad na Fírinne.
 Had help from a couple of secret internet friends in correcting the Irish.
 Wanted to get it onto An Fáinne Órga, but never was accepted (maybe not just for weak Irish…).
-Created An Fáinne Sróine instead, so I do have something on that site!
+Created An Fáinne Sróine instead, which was accepted (by Vincent Morely), so I did have something on that site!
+(I honed my Irish arguing politics with Vincent and others, who never let bad Irish slide, on the email lists above).

 Dec.
 2000